Skip to main content

 Who We Are

-Our program is a diverse and collaborative team of clinical researchers, laboratory scientists, statistics, biostatistics and bioinformaticians.
-United by a shared commitment to advancing lung health, we work at the intersection of omics, immunology, environmental exposure and lung diseases to address complex scientific questions and improve patient care.
+We are a multidisciplinary team of basic researchers, clinical and translational researchers, laboratory scientists, statisticians and bioinformaticians united by a shared commitment to advancing lung health.
+Working at the intersection of omics, immunology, environmental exposure and lung disease, we tackle complex scientific challenges to improve patient care.

 Join Us!

-Please fill out the details below to apply for P-PULM affiliated Program Membership.
+Please fill out the form to apply for P-PULM affiliated program membership.

 Our Vision